Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 Safety in spine surgery

-Additionally, we follow many best practices before, during and after surgery to decrease the risk of infection and increase positive outcomes.
-Our safety protocols have been so successful that they have been adopted by many other institutions.
+Additionally, we follow many best practices before, during and after surgery, to decrease the risk of infection and increase positive outcomes.
+Our safety protocols have been so successful that they have been adopted by many other children’s hospitals around the world.
 Some safety protocols our orthopedic surgical team uses include:

-- The use of cutting-edge navigation and imaging equipment during surgery, such as StealthStation® and O-arm® Surgical Imaging
+- The use of innovative navigation and imaging equipment during surgery, like StealthStation® and O-arm® Surgical Imaging

-- Continuous monitoring of anesthesia during surgery, including specialized spinal cord monitoring
+- Continuous monitoring of your child’s anesthesia during surgery, including specialized spinal cord monitoring

-- Postoperative clinical pathways to ensure quality and standardization of care processes, and rapid post-operative recovery
+- Procedures after we operate (postoperative clinical pathways) to ensure quality standards, and rapid patient recovery

 To learn more, read how we make safety in surgery a top priority.

-If bracing is required as treatment for idiopathic scoliosis, your child will be re-evaluated every six months until your child's condition is stable.
-If bracing is recommended as a temporary treatment leading up to spinal surgery, your child will be evaluated regularly before and after surgery until your child's condition is stable.
-After your child's spine is stabilized, annual visits to an orthopedic healthcare provider are recommended.
+If we recommend spine bracing for your child, we will re-evaluate them every six months until their condition is stable.
+If we recommend bracing treatment leading up to spine surgery, we will evaluate your child regularly before and after surgery until their condition is stable.
+After your child’s spine is stabilized, we recommend annual visits to an orthopedic healthcare provider.

-If your child received growing rods or VEPTR surgery, an additional procedure — spinal fusion — may be necessary when your child has finished growing.
+If your child received traditional growing rods, magnetic growing rods or VEPTR treatment, we may recommend an additional surgery – such as spinal fusion – when your child has finished growing.

-For children who received vertebral body tethering, in most cases the screws and cable used will not need to be removed or adjusted.
+If your child receives vertebral body tethering, the screws and cable used will not need to be removed or adjusted in most cases.

-At Children's Hospital of Philadelphia, we offer a wealth of ongoing support and services for your child and family at our Main Campus and throughout our CHOP Care Network.
-Our team is committed to partnering with you to provide the most current, comprehensive and specialized care possible for your child.
+After treatment — whether surgical or nonsurgical — your CHOP orthopedic team will continue to follow up on your child’s care at our Philadelphia Campus or one of our CHOP Care Network locations.
+We offer a wealth of ongoing support and services for your child and family, and we are committed to partnering with you to provide the most current, comprehensive and specialized care possible for your child.

-We recognize your child's pediatrician as an important part of the clinical team and provide regular updates on your child's progress.
-If continued care and monitoring is necessary long-term, we will help transition your child's care to an adult orthopedic team.
+We recognize that your child’s pediatrician is an important part of the clinical team and will provide regular updates on your child’s progress.
+If they require continued care and monitoring, we will help transition your child’s care to an adult orthopedic team.

 Outlook for children with idiopathic scoliosis